Terence Crawford: Crawford vs. Khan

 The fight took place on April 20, in front of over 14,000 in attendance and ended in controversial circumstances when Crawford won by technical knockout in the sixth round due to an accidental low blow.
 Crawford knocked Khan down in the first round with a powerful overhand right towards the end of the round.
 Crawford continued to control the bout, utilizing his skills, speed, and power.
 He landed significant punches while Khan struggled to keep pace.
 The fight took a controversial turn in the sixth round, when Crawford landed an accidental low blow.
 Khan was given time to recover but notably chose not to continue, leading to the referee stopping the fight and awarding Crawford a TKO victory.
 The incident prompted debate regarding whether Khan was truly unable to continue or if he took the opportunity to exit a losing fight.
-At the time of the stoppage, Crawford lead on all three scorecards, 50–44, and 49–45 twice.
+At the time of the stoppage, Crawford led on all three scorecards, 50–44, and 49–45 twice.
 According to CompuBox, Crawford landed 88 of 211 punches thrown (41.7%) and Khan landed 44 of 182 thrown (24.2%).
 Khan was guaranteed a base purse of $5 million (£3.85m) with Crawford set to take home a minimum of $5.5m (£4.23m).

 After the fight, Khan expressed his desire to continue but stated that he could not recover from the pain caused by the low blow.
 He rejected claims that he had quit, emphasizing his intention to fight until the end.
 His trainer, Virgil Hunter, supported Khan's decision, insisting that the fighter was indeed incapacitated and prioritizing his safety over continuing.
 Crawford was disappointed with the fight ending but remained firm about his position as the champion.
 He called out other fighters, expressing his interest in unification bouts.